University: not just a degree

-Please find below the programme for the 2017 Teachers and Advisors Conference which will take place on Thursday the 8th of June.
-Throughout the day, delegates are invited to attend range of interesting and informative workshops designed to assist you in supporting your students in Higher Education progression as well as liaising with academic staff at Lancaster and other colleagues from around the UK.
-Our conference programme is now confirmed, please see below for details.
+Please find below the programme for the 2017 Teachers and Advisors Conference which took place Thursday the 8th of June.
+Throughout the day, delegates attended a range of interesting and informative workshops designed to assist them in supporting their students in Higher Education progression.
+The presentations from each session are accessible by clicking on the session title.

 10:00am Conference Opens: Registration and Welcome Reception